LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 One catch of working with `Equals()` is that its input parameter must be of type `Object`, even if we're working in a class like `Student`.
 The reason why will become more clear in the next lesson, where we introduce the `Object` class.
 For now, the practical implication is that we must convert, or **cast**, the input `o` to be of type `Student` with the syntax `Student studentObj = o as Student`.
 Then we compare the converted student's ID to that of the current student.

 <aside class="aside-pro-tip" markdown="1">
 Seasoned C# developers will tell you that every time you implement your own version of `Equals()` you should also implement your own version of `GetHashCode()`. `GetHashCode()` is another special method that every class has.
 Understanding `GetHashCode()` would take us a bit far afield at this point, but we would be remiss to not mention it.
-If you want to read more, [go for it][implementing-hashcode]!
+If you want to read more, [go for it](https://msdn.microsoft.com/en-us/library/system.object.gethashcode%28v=vs.110%29.aspx)!
 </aside>

 While you may not need to write your own `Equals()` method for each class you create, the more immediate implication for you as a new C# programmer is that you should *always use* `Equals()` yourself when comparing objects.
 This is especially true when working with objects of types provided by C#, such as `string`.
 A class that is part of C# or a third-party library will have implemented `Equals()` in a way appropriate for the particular class, whereas `==` will only check to see if two objects are the same literal object.